 If you are experiencing a problem with noise of any type we would initially suggest you:

-- Speak to your neighbour or the owner of the property politely - they may not be aware that their actions are causing a problem to you.
+- Speak to your neighbour or the owner of the property politely, whilst maintaining social distancing, as they may not be aware that their actions are causing a problem to you.
 If they do not know they are causing you a problem, how can they be expected to resolve it?

 - Write to them explaining that their noise is causing a problem

 - Keep a written record of dates and times that the noise happens and what effects it has on you.